ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/mechanical-challenge.md

 To pass this checkpoint, your robot should meet the following requirement:

-* Autonomously launch a ping pong ball some distance
+* Launch a ping pong ball some distance (at least 2 feet)

-OR
+**OR**

 * Push the ball manually or autonomously (this will earn minimal points during the mech challenge)

 Some questions we might ask about this checkpoint are:

-* How did you tell your robot to start the mechanical challenge?
-* Is this your intial design for the launch mechanism?
 * Why did you design the mechanism the way you did?
+* Are there any improvements to be made with your solution to the mechanical challenge?